paulxiep/machine-learning-operations-test/README.md

 1. While there were attempts to ensure compatibilities across platforms, the main code was only tested on Windows.
 2. As I only trained models from generated data, I didn't include the code for data cleaning, outlier removal, or data exploration.
+3. Most of the work here was focused on model deployment as a service, not on model retraining nor the whole of MLOps itself.

 ### Methods

 1. Streamlit: Simple, easy to use, web application tool suitable for small data application.
 2. Airflow Docker: While normally associated with data pipeline, Airflow can be adapted to schedule regular model predict/retraining service.
+This can be used in conjunction with DVC to manage model and data versioning.
 3. Flask API on Docker: I once used the company's own application in place of Flask to enable API on cloud.
 I'm a newbie to Flask itself and may not be familiar with security protocol.
 Nevertheless I made a working Flask API application, and can be tested with your own API call program or my streamlit program.
 This can be refined further as I get more familiar with Flask API.
 4. Kubernetes (not implemented): Once there's a packaged API software on Docker, one can attempt to deploy it on cloud using orchestrator and load manager like Kubernetes.
 Where I once worked at this duty fell to a Backend Developer and admittedly I didn't get to do it.
 I won't shy away if the duty falls to me but for the time being it is not yet my expertise.